 Do your packages include high-resolution files?

-My standard package includes a free engagement session, wedding day coverage up to eight hours, a gallery of your images hosted on my website with easy print-ordering options, a blog post on my website featuring the very best images of the day, as well as a DVD or digital download of the high resolution images for you to keep.
-I provide files in both high-res and web-ready sizes so it’s as easy as an upload to Facebook to share the images of your special date with family and friends.
+My standard package includes a free engagement session, wedding day coverage up to eight hours, a gallery of your images hosted on my website with easy print-ordering options, a blog post on my website featuring the very best images of the day, as well as a Thumb Drive or digital download of the high resolution images for you to keep.
+I provide files in both high-res and web-ready sizes so it’s as easy as an upload to Facebook to share your photographs with family and friends.

 Can I get copies of every single image you shoot at my wedding?
 How many photos will I receive?